Tuplanolla/contents/README.md

 Any file name is a valid `(name)`.

 The key `editor (path)`, abbreviated as `e`, contains the default text editor used for editing the index files with `indefinix edit` or the configuration file with `indefinix configure`.
-The default value is empty unless a text editor is detected automatically.
+The default value is `%n` unless a simple text editor is detected automatically.
 Any path to an executable is a valid `(path)`.

 The key `completion (number)`, abbreviated as `c`, contains the shortest command length that can be automatically completed.